GavinITP/netflow-generator/README.md

 - **`main.cpp`**: The main entry point for the program.
 It sets up a UDP socket, generates the NetFlow data, serializes it, and sends it to the specified server.
 - **`netflow.cpp`**: Contains the logic to generate and serialize NetFlow data, including header creation and payload generation for different network protocols.
 - **`utils.cpp`**: Provides utility functions like generating random numbers and converting IP addresses to `uint32_t`.

-## Example of Generated Data

-The generated NetFlow data includes information about network traffic such as source/destination IP addresses, ports, protocols, and payload size.
-This data is formatted and serialized before being sent to the remote server.